LI-Nieves/DnD-notes/docs/data/notes/ad5d789p1z8uu223odqx63k.md

 - Since we slayed the dragon, we were told where Wave Echo cave is
     - *Everyone* now knows where Wave Echo cave is, including Iarno
     - Technically, we don't need to save Gundren anymore, we can just go straight to Wave Echo cave, since our summoner is Korvac
+    - We decide to go to Connyberry first

 ## Connyberry
 - Arrive at 20:00 -- it's foggy